I have been sitting on this sunscreen recipe post (and not sharing it with all of you) for a loooong time.

 So, just exactly why have I been sitting on this post?
 Well, you know that I keep it real with all of you.
 So, here goes…

 I tried my hand at multiple DIY sunscreen recipes last summer.
 A few were total flops, a few were okay, and a few were pretty good. …but, I wasn’t completely happy with any of them.

 So, being ‘Scratch’ Mommy, off I went into my laboratory to create my own.
 Oh, the thrill I get out of creating new awesome DIYs in my laboratory (…okay, it’s my kitchen…) for my family and all of you.

 So, why was I holding onto this recipe for so long?

 Well, after the first attempt I was shocked.
 Honestly (with all modesty out the window), it was perfect in the first attempt (which rarely happens).
 So, I made another batch (just to be sure).
 Yup, it really was THAT GOOD.

-As many of you know, I have my own Scratch Mommy Skincare line, so I didn’t even think about putting it onto the blog…it went straight into my shop so I could offer it to all of you.
+As many of you know, I handcraft my own Pronounce Skincare line, so I didn’t even think about putting it onto the blog…it went straight into my shop so I could offer it to all of you.

 Perhaps. …but, it is what it is.